Geoffst3r/Commoji/README.md

 ## Application Architecture
-Commoji is built with a REACT frontend and an Flask backend.
+Commoji is built with a REACT frontend and a Flask backend.
 PostgreSQL is also used as a database.
 And with socket.io to allow live chat.

 ## Frontend Technologies Used
-Commoji uses REACT to generate the HTML elements, and then we use CSS to handling the styling of those elements.
+Commoji uses REACT to generate the HTML elements, and then we use CSS to handle the styling of those elements.

 ## Backend Technologies Used
-We used an Flask server to handle the backend communication.
+We used a Flask server to handle the backend communication.
 We used PostgreSQL to use and manipulate the database with sequelize.

 ## Wiki
 * [Feature List](https://github.com/Geoffst3r/python-group-project/wiki/feature-list)